-- If a sample point is used in a Gauss integration, then all other points obtainable by permuting the three corners of the triangle must appear and with identical weight. - All sample points must be inside the triangle (or on the triangle boundary) and all weights must be positive.
+- If a sample point is used in a Gauss integration, then all other points obtainable by permuting the three corners of the triangle must appear and with identical weight. - All sample points must be inside the triangle (or on the triangle boundary) - All weights w_i must be positive.